scalefactory/s3du/README.md

 AWS S3 is a more expensive, but more accurate, method of listing bucket sizes.

-The S3 mode of `s3du` will use 1 API call to perform the `ListBuckets` API call, and at least 1 call to either `ListObjectsV2` or `ListObjectVersions` per bucket.
+The S3 mode of `s3du` will use 1 API call to perform the `ListBuckets` API call, 1 API call per listed bucket to `GetBucketLocation` to discover its region, and at least 1 call to either `ListObjectsV2` or `ListObjectVersions` per bucket.

 The `ListObjectsV2` and `ListObjectVersions` API calls will each return 1,000 objects maximum, if your bucket has more objects than this, pagination will be